hoverflies

 This would be a Pipiza bimaculata, but it is not certain.
 This would be a Pipiza bimaculata, but it is not certain.
 Photo 14-5-2010.

 Slanke platbek (Pipiza luteitarsis) Genus: platbekjes (Pipiza).
-Pipiza luteitarsis.
+Pale-footed Pithead (Pipiza luteitarsis).
 Genus: Pipiza.
 Family hoverflies (Syrphidae).

 The whole tarsus of front legs is yellow.
 Of the other legs are the last segments of the tarsus yellow.
 The abdomen is golden yellow hairy.